peterroe/cli-starter/README.md

-## ts-starter
+## cli-starter

-A typescript template
+A command line tool template.

 ## Try it now!